carljpearson/task-completion-calc/README.md

 A lot of inspiration is derived from [MeasuringU's calculator](https://measuringu.com/wald/).
 This goal for my instance was to simplify some of the choices and graph the output.
 Additional, much of the theory and calcuations are derived from Quantifying the User Experience by Suaro and Lewis.

+I originally built this in ggplot2 but have made it completely with the plotly package for R, as the interactivity can be nice and it is a touch faster.
+Plus, download functions are now integrated into the canvas object.

   ### Future

 This app is not "complete" necessarily.
 If you think an essential and common feature is missing, please let me know.
 Also, formatting specifics continue to be a challenge in the shiny framework, so please comment around visual issues but know I may already be trying to resolve them.
 Finally, if anyone wants to help me run this on an instance of OpenShift, please let me know!!